-Learn about XFS filesystem in Linux.
-Article explaining what is xfs, features and commands of XFS.
-Also, how to migrate from EXT to XFS file system.
+Learn about the XFS filesystem in Linux.
+An article explaining what is xfs, features, and commands of XFS.
+Also, how to migrate from EXT to the XFS file system.

 What is xfs?

-XFS is high performance file system designed by Silicon Graphics Inc in 1993.
-Its is default file system in RHEL7.
-XFS supports parallel IO operations because of its allocation groups structure which makes it high performance operating file system.
-Journaling features helps it in faster data recovery in case of crash.
-Lets quickly walk through few aspects of XFS for your understanding.
+XFS is a high-performance file system designed by Silicon Graphics Inc in 1993.
+It is the default file system in RHEL7.
+XFS supports parallel IO operations because of its allocation group structure which makes it high performance operating file system.
+Journaling features helps it in faster data recovery in case of a crash.
+Lets quickly walk through a few aspects of XFS for your understanding.

 Features of XFS

-- Its 64-bit file system with max file system size of 8EB.
+- Its 64-bit file system with a max file system size of 8EB.

-- Supports metadata journaling which helps in faster data recovery in case of system crash.
+- Supports metadata journaling which helps in faster data recovery in case of a system crash.

-- Can be extended while mounted and active.
+- It can be extended while mounted and active.

 - It is internally partitioned into allocation groups.
 4 different allocation groups available.

-- Directory quotas helps limiting quota over directory tree.
+- Directory quotas help to limit quota over the directory tree.

-- Quota journaling avoids quota consistency checks after crash and hence quicker recovery
+- Quota journaling avoids quota consistency checks after the crash and hence quicker recovery

 - Extended attributes associated with each file.
 Those are additional name/value pairs.